 To Elected Officials

 As a concerned resident and constituent of yours, I am writing to ask you to introduce a local ordinance to ban carryout plastic bags and put a fee on carryout paper bags.
-Nearly 20 NJ towns as well as cities, states and countries (India, Canada, UK) around the world have already done so we are already seeing a reduction in plastic use.
+Over 50 NJ towns as well as cities, states and countries (India, Canada, UK) around the world have already done so we are already seeing a reduction in plastic use.

 Waste and litter from single-use plastics and other disposable products are creating an environmental crisis.
 We dispose of 100 billion plastic bags every year in the U.S., over 4 billion of which are used and disposed of in New Jersey.
 These bags are a threat to our health and environment, clogging storm drains, and releasing toxins into our air and water when incinerated and landfilled.
 Consumption of disposable plastics is causing irreparable damage to our marine life and oceans.
 Plastic pieces on the ocean surface now outnumber sea life 6 to 1.
 By 2050, there will be more plastics by weight than fish.

 Reducing plastic bags helps the environment, but also saves retailers and consumers money.
 I hope you will support and join our efforts in town.
 Please consider sponsoring an ordinance in town for a bag ban.
 Thank you for your time, I’m looking forward to your response and would be happy to meet to answer any questions.

 Over 60 NJ towns have passed local ordinances to limit single-use plastics.
 While a bill (S864/A1978) has been proposed in the NJ Legislature to ban single-use carry-out bags and styrofoam containers, and limit single-use plastic straws, it is not guaranteed to pass.

 We need to build support and momentum by ratifying more local ordinances that restrict single-use plastics.

 Please fill out the form below and we will follow up shortly!